TypeScript SDK

 console.log(item.address, item.blockNumber, item.txHash, item.topic0);

-}For full indexed-history workflows, keep a selective filter and continue with nextCursor; do not use the SDK to simulate broad RPC block-window scans.
+}For topic0-only retained-history workflows, keep a selective filter and continue with nextCursor; do not use the SDK to simulate broad RPC block-window scans.
+Wallet workspaces may request larger later-position ranges only for ready selector coverage advertised by /v1/meta/capabilities.
 Starkscan does not support unfiltered whole-chain event exports, arbitrary event-data substring scans, or keys filters on this route.

 Batch transaction hydration